Evaluation of machine-learning models to measure individualized treatment effects from randomized clinical trial data with time-to-event outcomes: Introduction

-The performances of the different models are evaluated and compared using a simulation study with two different data generation processes.
-To overcome the linear framework without interactions, we simulate data with nonlinearity and interactions up to the third order.
-We also present the results on two breast cancer patient data sets with high-dimensional gene expression, evaluating the effect of adding either taxane chemotherapy or trastuzumab to a standard chemotherapy treatment.
+The performances of the different models are evaluated and compared using a simulation study with two different data generation processes, which simulate data with the presence of nonlinearity and interactions.
+We also present the results of two case studies from clinical trials in cancer utilizing gene expression data.